randy408/libspng/docs/decode.md

 initialized with `fmt`, `flags` for progressive decoding, the image is not decoded and the values of `out`, `len` are ignored.

-The `SPNG_DECODE_TNRS` flag is ignored if the PNG has an alpha channel or does not contain a tRNS chunk, it is also ignored for gray 1/2/4-bit images.
+The `SPNG_DECODE_TNRS` flag is silently ignored if the PNG does not contain a tRNS chunk or is not applicable for the color type.

 This function can only be called once per context.